 Spirits

 While Slovenians love their beer and wine, you can’t leave without trying the national drink: schnapps.
-It’s known locally as ‘zganje’ and making it is a national pastime for many Slovenians (and the homemade stuff is often the best).
+It’s known locally as ‘zganje’ and making it is a national pastime for many Slovenians (the homemade stuff is often the best).

 Thankfully, you don’t have to know anyone to sample a good glass of schnapps, as you can count on most bars to stock all sorts of flavours like pear, peach, lemon and blueberry.
 It’s strong stuff, so it’s often served with water and ice to dilute it.
 Na zdravje (cheers)!

-Hungry?
-Join Intrepid’s Real Food Adventure in Slovenia and Croatia.
-Or check out other foodie adventures in Europe.
+Join Intrepid’s Real Food Adventure in Slovenia and other food tours in Europe.